dventimihasura/hasura-projects/product-price-1/README.md

 # Why #

-Sometimes it is desireable or even necessary to encapsulate complex SQL queries into views that accept parameters.
+Sometimes it is desirable or even necessary to encapsulate complex SQL queries into views that accept parameters.
 SQL views cannot accept parameters, however.
 Therefore, a SQL function often can be substituted where one would ordinarily use a SQL view.